How to Boost Immunity When Sick

 As always, it’s important to consult your healthcare provider before making any changes to your diet, supplements, or lifestyle.

 1. Vitamin D

-While it’s agreed that most Americans are deficient in vitamin D and could benefit from taking a minimum of 2,000 I.U.s a day, it’s better to have your levels tested because you could potentially need a lot more than the recommended minimum.
+While it’s agreed that most Americans are deficient in vitamin D and could benefit from taking a daily supplement, it’s also important to have your levels tested a few times a year.

 Recommended Vitamin D Brand:

 The ideal way to take zinc is at the first sign of a getting sick with a cold, so it might make sense to keep it on hand just in case.

 Some practitioners prefer a zinc lozenge or syrup, with the idea that the zinc can come in direct contact with the virus.
 However, a zinc capsule or supplement can work just as well.

 Elderberry is a dark, purple berry that comes from the Sambucus tree.
 Elderberry has a long history of usage in the treatment of colds, flu, and other viral infections.

 There is decent research that shows the effectiveness of using elderberry to boost the immune system and to shorten the duration of symptoms once you’re sick.
 Elderberry is also a good source of other helpful cold-fighting vitamins and minerals including vitamin C and zinc.

 You’ve probably seen elderberry syrup at the store or farmers’ market.
 Syrup is the most common way that elderberry supplements are packaged, but you can also find capsules if you prefer.